mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 - On the instrument widget pick tab, when the integration range is changed the current tool will stay selected.
 - Fixed a bug where Workbench would hang on startup when running on Big Sur.
 - Fixed a bug applying constraints with the conjugate gradient minimizer.
+- Fixed a bug where panning on a colour fill plot stretches dataset along spectrum axis instead of panning

 Interfaces
 ----------